 You can also include books from Our Original Stories page.
 Make certain you have enough books for the collection of 24 well before December.
 Even if the books are not new, children will enjoy the unwrapping process – more an unveiling process really – and have fun guessing what that night’s bedtime story might be.

 For adults, bite-size books are the key – the kind of work you can easily digest in one sitting at night’s end.
 Carol Ann Duffy’s collection is perfect.
 The Poet Laureate has delivered a lovely series of Christmas poetry pamphlets “The Twelve Poems of Christmas” and also “Bethlehem”; “The Christmas Truce”; “Another Night Before Christmas”; “Wenceslas: A Christmas Poem”; “Mrs. Scrooge: A Christmas Tale” and “The Wren Boys”.
 Other books for your consideration might be: “At Christmas Time” by Anton Chekhov, “The Christmas Box” by Richard Paul Evans and “The Fir Tree” by Hans Christian Andersen.
 Once the books are wrapped, shuffle them before you add the tags.
 That way you (or the person for whom you’re creating this experience) won’t know what book you’ll be reading each evening until the wrapping has been torn off – so it’s a surprise whether or not the books are new.
-You could make fabric book pouches (similar to those depicted below), attach numbers to each and re-use them year after year.
+You could make fabric book pouches, attach numbers to each and re-use them year after year.
 Perhaps combine each read with the lighting of an Advent candle to make it more special.